followcrom/TT-TRacker/README.md

 All saved records are stored in the TrendingTracks model.
 View, add and remove tracks via the console in the U.I.

-For full database entry details:
+For local database entry details run on the local machine.
+For the AWS instance, run on the server.

 ```python
 python3 access_trending_tracks.py